larsch77/SQL-snippets/README.md

-# mysqlandphp
+# SQL snippets
-what should i say ?
-Author  Lars Schwabe
+this is a public repository to collect useful snippets for SLNX v2 and v3 Author  Lars Schwabe, Ricoh Deutschland GmbH
-Mail    larsen@fknmb.org
+Mail    lars.schwabe@ricoh.de